God Hears Your Heart

 Melanie travelled to Nashville,TN and several other places on her "bucket list" before she was too sick to travel any longer visiting with cousin Sherrie.
 In March of 2016 Melanie had mentioned she was having some unusual lower stomach pains so her team of doctors set her up for some additional testing.
 After Crissy and Melanie had gotten back just in time for rehearsals for an upcoming 70's show she received an urgent phone call from Dr. Soper. " I don't know how I managed to get through that rehearsal with the band but I got through it and then I cried all night long."
 Melanie was diagnosed with cervical cancer stage 1 and needed a major operation as soon as possible.
 After the show was completed the next week in late April Crissy took Melanie to UNC Chapel Hill where she underwent a grueling abdominal surgery that lasted several hours.
 "I gave Crissy a list of people I wanted her to call to let them know how it went and that I was ok and not to waste gas to come all way up there I was in good hands."
 Melanie stated.
 Recovery was difficult because of her weak condition but the surgery was successful.
 Not only did she have cervical cancer but it had spread into her uterus and was headed to her ovaries so a radical hysterectomy was warranted with removal and biopsy of lymph nodes to prevent further spreading.
 Melanie once again recovered at Robin's house with Dianne, Crissy, Rocky, Chris and Vickie taking shifts in her care over several weeks.
 Melanie recovered well from the surgery and appeared to be getting stronger again.
 "I felt better having all that out of me".
 She said.

 In January of 2017 Melanie began a rapid decline in health after the Motown show.
 She pressed on and didn't complain to anyone about it.
 After performing in the Monitors 60th anniversary in early April she knew something was very wrong. " Have you ever had the feeling that you just knew you won't gonna live to be very old?"
 "I know I'm not going to be here much longer and I'm so sorry to leave ya'll so soon but I'm too tired now to keep fighting this stuff."
 Melanie said.
 Melanie had written down personal notes and information she only wanted her pastor to have.
 Melanie had planned out everything she wanted for her own funeral plans and made it understood as to what her specific wishes were afterwards.
 On May 10th Melanie had a broken tooth extracted and she seemed to get better.
-On May 11th 2017 she went into the studio with Robin and Crissy and recorded a final song that meant so much to her about how she felt in hard times and dealing with difficult situations and people who hurt her and took advantage of her, but was forgiving, praying to let God deal with it.
+On May 11th 2017 she went into the studio with Robin and Crissy and recorded a final song that meant so much to her about how she felt in hard times and dealing with difficult situations, difficult family and people who hurt her and took advantage of her, but was forgiving, praying to let God deal with it and them because she was done.
 On May 12th 2017 she called Dianne, Crissy and Robin to take her to the hospital she was violently ill.
 Since she had been through so much it seemed to be routine like all the other times she got weak and needed hospitalization.
 She was transported by van but an ambulance had to be called to meet them and take her to the hospital.

 Melanie's condition worsened but she fought as hard as she could.
 She made sure everyone knew how much she loved them and phone calls were made at her request to beckon certain loved ones, family, friends and people she had asked to come visit her before she worsened further.
 Her church family brought flowers and so many people prayed over her.
 Melanie believed in prayer.
 She asked for prayers and we prayed with her laying our hands on her.
 She told the nurses she loved them in the Lord and they loved her right back.
 Melanie was easy to love.
 She knew she was dying she told us even when we didn't want to hear her say the words.
 We begged for her to fight and to appease us she said she would keep trying.
 She was in severe pain due to a massive bowel obstruction caused by a massive newly formed blood clot.
-She was transferred to UNC Chapel HIll ICU ward May 16th on Tuesday at 11:30pm.
+She was transferred to UNC Chapel Hill ICU ward May 16th on Tuesday at 11:30pm.
 For 2 days it appeared she was getting better and her blockage was resolving.
 On May 19th 2007 she said "Crissy go home to your family, I'm going to get well now that I'm here, you've not left since I got to the hospital 11 days ago please go rest some for me."
 Melanie begged.
-At 5:00 am May 20th 2017 Melanie called Crissy at home and said "I'm so sorry I'm sick I'm dying something just burst and I'm in terrible pain but it's ok I know I'm going to be with Jesus, can you come see me one more time and call Robin for me?."
+At 5:00 am May 20th 2017 Melanie called Crissy at home and said "I'm so sorry I'm sick I'm dying something just burst and I'm in terrible pain but it's ok I know I'm going to be with Jesus, can you come see me one more time and call Dianne & Robin for me?."
 After talking frantically on the phone for an hour trying to get to UNC, Melanie called Dianne then Robin.
-At 8:00am Crissy was speeding down the highway to get to UNC Chapel HIll Melanie called Crissy and said "The doctors are in here now they say I need emergency surgery because my intestines have ruptured and I'm going to let them operate on me are you almost here?"
+At 8:00am Crissy was speeding down the highway to get to UNC Chapel Hill Melanie called Crissy and said "The doctors are in here now they say I need emergency surgery because my intestines have ruptured and I'm going to let them operate on me are you almost here?"
 Crissy begged her to stay on the phone as she was 30 minutes away and driving erratically.
 "If I die it's ok I'm ok and you're going to be ok and so is Dianne and Robin and everyone else, I will make sure ya'll are going to be ok, Oh and I saw Aunt Dee and she's ok too."
 Melanie said.
 Dr. Samples took her cell phone away and spoke to Crissy until she could make it to the hospital.

 Once the pastor, Dianne, Robin,Rocky, Crissy, Mardell and Steve were at the hospital the news was critical and she was moved to the Surgical Intensive Care Unit.
 Dianne began making phone calls to let others know how sick she was at Melanie's prior request.
 They were unable to repair her intestines and had to remove several inches but they were still hopeful.
 Melanie opened her eyes and wiggled her toes and blinked and patted our hands.
 She was a fighter and has said she wanted to try everything possible to help her survive and every possible medical measure was taken to help her with no expense spared.
 She got the best chief of trauma surgeons and a great team to work on her.
 She had a second major surgery to repair her intestines on May 21st which had garnered some hope but still they were not able to fix her and she was left open.
 Melanie's last surgical attempt was May 22nd at 7:30am which proved unsuccessful after hours of tears, prayers by the doctors, nursing staff and those with her.
 Melanie's body had refused further treatment and her disease process had claimed all of her intestines, stomach and had spread to her esophagus almost overnight.
 She was suffering from massive clots in her lungs and once all medical assistance from her wonderful team of doctors had been unsuccessful at 10:15am, her team of doctors could do nothing else to help her physical body.
 The entire team of doctors, surgical team, staff and everyone who had worked on her or had gotten to know her since the beginning came to her room to be with her one more time because she was so special to each one of them.
 On May 22, 2017 at 2:52 pm surrounded by family and friends while waiting on others to arrive, she peacefully passed away as our prayers for her comfort and transition to Heaven were answered.
 She took her last breath and smiled sweetly to all of us and through closed metal mini blinds on a rainy dull day a single bright ray of light shone on her face for all of us to see in that room.
 The shadow of death passed over her and rose up the wall as we all watched it touched the clock.
 Every physician who treated her weeped as we all did to lose such a precious gifted person who touched many lives.
 A non selfish, very private loving, giving friend, sister and family member left this world for a better home to suffer no more.
 She was honest and loved with her whole heart and she will never be forgotten but always remembered and honored in a positive way for all the wonderful things she brought to the music community over 38 years of her life.
 She will be respected and loved until we meet her again on the other side.
 Your music legacy will always be good and live through those whom she helped in some way during her short life on earth.